Blake Perkins: Milwaukee Brewers

 On November 23, 2022, Perkins signed a one-year, major league contract with the Milwaukee Brewers.
 Perkins was optioned to the Triple-A Nashville Sounds to begin the 2023 season.
 On April 19, 2023, Perkins was promoted to the major leagues for the first time after Garrett Mitchell suffered a shoulder injury.
 In 67 games for Milwaukee during his rookie campaign, Perkins batted .217/.325/.350 with four home runs, 20 RBI, and five stolen bases.

 Perkins made 121 appearances for the Brewers during the 2024 season, slashing .240/.316/.332 with career-highs in home runs (6), RBI (43), and stolen bases (23).

 On February 22, 2025, it was announced that Perkins would miss 3-4 weeks after sustaining a fracture in his shin after fouling a ball of himself during batting practice.
 He was transferred to the 60-day injured list on April 26.
 Perkins was activated for his season debut on July 13.
+He made 54 total appearances for the Brewers during the regular season, slashing .226/.298/.348 with three home runs, 19 RBI, and seven stolen bases.

+Perkins was optioned to Triple-A Nashville to begin the 2026 season.

+Cleveland Guardians

+On August 1, 2026, the Brewers traded Perkins and Craig Yoho to the Cleveland Guardians in exchange for Codi Heuer and Bo Naylor.